169th Infantry Regiment (United States): Interwar period

-When the United States began their involvement in First World War, the 1st Connecticut donated many men to the newly formed 102nd Infantry Regiment, but the new US infantry regiment claimed its heritage from the 2nd Connecticut Infantry Regiment.
-Once the Great War had ended and the Connecticut soldiers returned home in April 1919, Congress passed the National Defense Act of 1920, and the 169th Infantry regiment was officially born.
-From 23 December 1920 to 23 June 1923, the new 169th Infantry expanded until it possessed 15 company sized units, a medical detachment, a band, and three Headquarters detachments.
-A and D Companies were recruited from Meriden, B Company was recruited from Middletown, and C Company was recruited from Bristol.
-E, F, G, and H Companies were all recruited from Hartford.
-I and M Companies hailed from New Britain, K Company came from Manchester, and L Company was recruited from Willimantic.
+From 23 December 1920 to 23 June 1923, the 169th Infantry expanded until it embodied 15 company sized units, a medical detachment, a band, and three headquarters detachments.
+Companies A and D were recruited from Meriden Company B was recruited from Middletown, and Company C was recruited from Bristol.
+Companies E, F, G, and H were all recruited from Hartford.
+Companies I and M were formed from New Britain men.
+Company K was a Manchester unit and Company L was recruited from Willimantic.